fword-dev/f-word.dev/src/episodes/17/index.md

 **Lea:** Anyway, so I tend to wear many hats.
 Officially my day job is human computer interaction research and teaching at MIT.
 Human computer interaction is just the fancy academic word for user experience and usability just because academics like having separate words for everything.
 I’ve also had a very active role in developing several web standards.
 I’ve been active in the CSS Working Group for several, like over a decade at this point.
 I co-edited several CSS specifications and I’ve also been an elected TAG member.
 And I’ve also started several open source projects over the years.
 Some of them have become popular.
 Like, I think the most popular one is Prism, which is used for syntax highlighting all over the web.
 It has like almost a billion NPM downloads at this point.

 **Bruce:** I didn’t know that was you actually.
-I know you and I know that and I’d never put the two and two together.
+I know you and I know that and I’d never put the two and two together, well.

-**Lea:** Well, I was the sole maintainer for a few years, but at this point it has a really nice team of maintainers who are all like incredibly capable people.
+**Lea:** I was the sole maintainer for a few years, but at this point it has a really nice team of maintainers who are all like incredibly capable people.
 I’ve had an advisory role in the project for like the last few years.

 **Bruce:** I like advisory roles.
 It’s kind of, you can get the glory and boss other people about, but don’t have to do anything else, which is good.